Welding Techniques - Metal Fabrication (Apprenticeship)

 Program Curriculum Sequence

-Apprentices are placed on a waitlist for school based on their 'Program Start Date' with the Ministry of Labour, Training and Skills Development (MLTSD).
-When it is the apprentice's turn to go to school, the MLTSD is responsible for mailing the "Offer of Classroom Training" to each apprentice approximately 90 days prior to the start date of class.
+Apprentices are placed on a waitlist for school based on their 'Program Start Date' with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD).
+When it is the apprentice's turn to go to school, the MLITSD is responsible for mailing the "Offer of Classroom Training" to each apprentice approximately 90 days prior to the start date of class.
 Conestoga College does not control when an apprentice is sent an "Offer of Classroom Training".
-In addition, the apprentice must be a member in good standing with the Ontario College of Trades (OCOT) throughout their apprenticeship in order to remain eligible to receive an "Offer of Classroom Training".
+In addition, the apprentice must be a member in good standing with Skilled Trades Ontario (STO) throughout their apprenticeship in order to remain eligible to receive an "Offer of Classroom Training".

 - Log in to Student Portal

 - Select 'View Progress Report' button

 General Education ElectivesStudents are required to complete General Education elective courses as part of their program requirements.
 General Education elective course requirements are listed at the bottom of the progress report, which is found on the Student Portal under My Courses.
 The progress report indicates the level/semester in which the course must be taken.
 Students are responsible for adding General Education electives into their schedule for the designated semester.
 Eligible courses are posted each semester by the School of Interdisciplinary Studies on the College's elective website.
 For more information and to view the current elective course offerings, visit https://www.conestogac.on.ca/electives/diploma.
 Questions regarding General Education electives can be directed to the School of Interdisciplinary Studies: firstname.lastname@example.org

 It is the student's responsibility to be aware of various important academic dates throughout the year.
 These academic dates are posted on the college website.

 Please note that Continuing Education courses and Apprenticeship programs may have different start dates and exam dates for courses.

 Students can find their program design by following the steps below: